rjonnal/ciao/README.md

 1. **Virtual environments**.
 These can be created using popular scientific Python distributions such as Anaconda or Enthought Python Distribution, or through the use of the ```virtualenv``` package.
 Advantages: the most *Pythonic* solution; enables multiple CIAOs; prevents other problems such as conflicts with pre-existing Python installations used for other purposes on the same computer.
 Disadvantages: requires moderate expertise on the topic of virtual environments; could cause major issues for novice developers.

 2. **Configure once**.
 In this approach, the config file would be loaded just once and, because imported modules are objects, passed as a required parameter for instantiating any subsequent CIAO objects.
-Advantages: this is the approach [advocated by Python Software Foundation Fellow, Alex Martelli](https://stackoverflow.com/questions/2348927/python-single-configuration-file/2348941); avoids potential collisions of conflicting ```ciao_config.py``` files--a problem that could be extremely difficult to debug.
+Advantages: allows easy reconfiguration at runtime and, thus, a simple way to programatically explore parameter space; this is the approach [advocated by Python Software Foundation Fellow, Alex Martelli](https://stackoverflow.com/questions/2348927/python-single-configuration-file/2348941); avoids potential collisions of conflicting ```ciao_config.py``` files--a problem that could be extremely difficult to debug.
 Disadvantages: requires the same object to be propagated through the entire instantiation hierarchy, leading to ugly/mystifying signatures for every class's constructor.

 3. **Multiple copies of config file**.
 Here we would have one file called ```ciao_config.py``` in the Python path, and others called, for instance ```ciao_config_simulation_version.py``` and ```ciao_config_closed_loop_version.py```, and one of the latter would be copied over the former whenever necessary.
 Advantages: the code base is cleanest, as it doesn't have to know anything other than to load ```ciao_config.py``` at runtime.
 Disadvantages: it's easy to make a mistake and delete a config file; requires a lot of bookkeeping.